satoqz/rapla-ical-proxy/README.md

 Congratulations, you no longer need the HTML-based rapla calendar.
 The calendar subscription you just created will automatically stay in sync with any updates made to your schedule.

+You can also choose not to include events prior to a cutoff by appending `&cutoff_date=YYYY-MM-DD` to the URL.
 ## Architecture

 ![Architecture Diagram](./docs/architecture.png)